Fleeing and Eluding a Law Enforcement Officer

 Penalties for Fleeing and Eluding in Florida

-The crime of fleeing and attempting to elude a law enforcement officer in Florida is charged as a third-degree felony punishable by a $5,000.00 fine and Five (5) years in Florida State Prison.
+The crime of fleeing and attempting to elude a law enforcement officer in Florida is a third-degree felony punishable by a $5,000.00 fine and Five (5) years in Florida State Prison.
+If you enter a plea to this charge, the court is not permitted to withhold adjudication.

-Effective July 1, 2004, pursuant to Florida statute 316.1935, all offenses for Fleeing and Attempting to Elude under Section 316.1935 committed on or after this date require mandatory revocation of the offender’s driving privilege.
+Effective July 1, 2004, under Florida statute 316.1935, all offenses for Fleeing and Attempting to Elude under Section 316.1935 committed on or after this date require mandatory revocation of the offender’s driving privilege.

 DHSMV is authorized by Florida Statutes 322.26(3) and 322.28(1) to take departmental action for these offenses even when not directed to do so by the Court.
-The department action is required for any offenses reported using violation codes 314 (Fleeing/Elude) and 315 (Fleeing/Elude – Death/SBI).
+The department action is required for any offenses reported using violation codes 314 (Fleeing to Elude) and 315 (Fleeing to Elude with Death or Serious Bodily Injury).

-The penalty for the aggravated version of the offense is enhanced to a second-degree felony which is punishable by fifteen (15) years in Florida State Prison.
+The penalty for the aggravated version of the offense is enhanced to a second-degree felony, punishable by fifteen (15) years in Florida State Prison.

 When a death occurs as a result of aggravated fleeing or eluding with serious bodily injury or death, the defendant can be charged with either first or second-degree murder.